Start main page content

 Postgraduate Physiology Courses

-The School offers clinically orientated tutorials for medical, dental and allied medical graduates taking higher degrees by course work.
+The Department offers clinically orientated tutorials for medical, dental and allied medical graduates taking higher degrees by course work.
 Other clinicians who are interested in improving their knowledge for CPD purposes are also welcome.
 The courses offered are:

 PHSL7000 (Oral Biology)